Being able to massage your own body saves you a lot of money spent on professional masseuses.

 - Place two massage balls behind your neck and slowly nod your head up and down to massage the muscles on the back of your neck.

 A slouching or “forward head posture” position when sitting or standing shortens and tightens the muscles in the back of your neck.

 A lot of times, you can relieve neck pain and tension by lengthening the back of the neck and massaging the muscles.

 The video above has a detailed explanation of how bad posture can contribute to tension headaches as well as how to massage your beck.

-Here’s a simple way to massage the back of your neck: peanut massage ball
+Here’s a simple way to massage the back of your neck using a peanut massage ball.

 - Lie on the floor and place a peanut massage ball (or two equal-sized balls) behind the base of your head.

 - Slowly move your head side to side like you’re saying “no,” and then nod up and down like you’re saying “yes.”